Alystrasz/parkour-api/README.md

     * **GET**: obtain the list of maps associated to the event
     * **POST**: create a new map associated to the event

-* `/v1/events/:event_id/maps/:map_id/scores`
+* `/v1/maps/:map_id/scores`
     * **GET**: obtain the list of scores associated to the map
     * **POST**: create a new score entry on the map scoreboard

 #### Security

-Before launching, you need to setup a secret which will be used to authenticate servers.
+Before launching, you need to set up a secret which will be used to authenticate servers.

 ```shell
 # On Windows: